Skip to the content of the web site.

 Areas of Graduate Supervision

-Black North American Writing
+• Black North American writing (including francophone Quebec)

-Race and Ethnicity
+• Race and ethnicity

-Literary and Critical Theory (including Frankfurt School)
+• Literary and critical theory (including Frankfurt School)

-Jazz and literature
+• Jazz and literature